mwrnd/notes/XDMA_Communication/README.md

 ![Add AXI BRAM Controller](img/Add_AXI_BRAM_Controller_IP.png)

-Add blocks for each SmartConnect interface and connect their `S_AXI` ports to the corresponding `M00_AXI` port of the SmartConnect blocks.
+Add a BRAM Controller for each SmartConnect interface and connect their `S_AXI` ports to the corresponding `M00_AXI` port of the SmartConnect blocks.

 ![BRAM Controller Block for each SmartConnectInterface](img/BRAM_Controller_Blocks_for_each_SmartConnect_Interface.png)

-Double-click the `axi_bram_ctrl_0` block connected to the PCIe **M_AXI** interface and choose 64-Bit as the Data Width.
-This matches the AXI Data Width of the `xdma_0` block.
+Double-click the `axi_bram_ctrl_0` block connected to the PCIe **M_AXI** interface and choose a Data Width that matches the *AXI Data Width* of the `xdma_0` block which is 64-Bit for this example.
 The Number of BRAM interfaces is set to 1 to simplify the design.

 ![M_AXI BRAM Controller Data Width is 64-Bit](img/AXI_BRAM_Controller_Block_Properties_AXI_64Bit.png)